Huntington Playwriting Fellows

 All writers regardless of their level of professional experience are invited to apply.
 New participants in recent years have ranged from unproduced playwrights to those with existing national profiles, and co-mentorship between participants is encouraged in the program.
 Professional representation (agents or managers) is of no consideration in the application process; most writers do not have agents when they enter the program.

 Becoming a Huntington Playwriting Fellow is not a guarantee of production by the Huntington, though roughly half of our past fellows have been produced by the theatre including Melinda Lopez, Ronan Noone, Lydia R. Diamond, Rebekah Maggor, Ryan Landry, Kirsten Greenidge, Rosanna Yamagiwa Alfaro, and Sinan Ünel.
-In our 2013-2014 season, we are producing plays by Melinda Lopez and Lydia Diamond.
+In our 2014-2015 season, we produced The Second Girl by Ronan Noone.
 In all cases, the writers concluded their residency period before the time of production.

 Current and past fellows are also sometimes invited to participate in unique artistic opportunities, such as creating audioplays for the Emerging America Festival.